-The REIT's overall borrowing policy is to obtain secured mortgage financing, with a term to maturity that is appropriate having regard to the lease maturity profile for each property and which allows the REIT to (i) achieve and maintain staggered debt maturities to lessen exposure to interest rate fluctuations and refinancing risk in any particular period, (ii) extend loan terms when borrowing conditions are favourable, and (iii) provide flexibility with respect to property operations.
-Subject to market conditions and the growth of the REIT, management's target is to maintain total indebtedness at approximately 55% of gross book value ("GBV").
-The success of this strategy is dependent upon debt market parameters existing at the time of borrowing, as well as the particular features and quality of the underlying assets being financed.
-If this strategy is unsuccessful, debt principal repayments would be funded by operating cash flows, additional draws under the Revolving Credit Facility, financing of unencumbered income-producing properties or by issuances of equity or debt securities.
+The REIT's overall borrowing policy is to obtain secured mortgage financing, with a term to maturity that is appropriate having regard to the lease maturity profile for each property and which allows the REIT to: (i) achieve and maintain staggered debt maturities to lessen exposure to interest rate fluctuations and refinancing risk in any particular period, (ii) extend loan terms when borrowing conditions are favourable, and (iii) provide flexibility with respect to property operations.
+The REIT's overall borrowing policy is to obtain secured mortgage financing, with a term to maturity that is appropriate having regard to the lease maturity profile for each property and which allows the REIT to: (i) achieve and maintain staggered debt maturities to lessen exposure to interest rate fluctuations and re-financing risk in any particular period, (ii) extend loan terms when borrowing conditions are favourable, and (iii) provide flexibility with respect to property operations.
+Management's target is to reduce the REIT's total indebtedness to below 65% of its gross book value by executing on the Portfolio Realignment Plan to decrease leverage and generate equity to pay down the REIT's revolving credit and operating facilities.
+Subject to market conditions and the business of the REIT, management's medium-term target is to maintain total indebtedness below 65%.
+The success of this strategy is dependent upon debt market conditions at borrowing, as well as the characteristics of the underlying assets being financed in addition to the success of its Portfolio Realignment Plan.
+If this strategy is unsuccessful, debt principal repayments may need to be funded by operating cash flows, additional draws under the REIT's revolving credit and operating facilities, or by issuances of equity or debt securities, and if such funding is not sufficiently available and the REIT's gross book value declines further, total indebtedness may exceed further past 65% of the REIT's gross book value or past the current level of total indebtedness.

-The REIT may not incur or assume any indebtedness if, after giving effect to the incurring or assumption of such indebtedness, the total indebtedness of the REIT would be more than 65% of the GBV of its assets (including convertible debentures).
+The Declaration of Trust previously provided that the REIT may not incur or assume any indebtedness if, after giving effect to the incurring or assumption of such indebtedness, the total indebtedness of the REIT would be more than 65% of the GBV of its assets (including convertible debentures).
+On January 15, 2024, a special resolution of the Unitholders was passed to amend the Declaration of Trust to remove this restriction on indebtedness until December 31, 2025.
+The Restriction will be revived from and after January 1, 2026.
+See "General Development of the Business - Three Year History - Amended Declaration of Trust".

-Interest rates and debt maturities will be reviewed regularly by the Trustees to ensure the appropriate debt management strategies are implemented.
-The REIT intends to finance its ongoing operations with a combination of, primarily, fixed rate secured debt with staggered maturities and floating rate secured short-term, construction and/or revolving debt.
-The fixed rate debt is expected to be comprised primarily of first charge mortgages.
-The REIT intends to satisfy principal repayments and other capital expenditures in future years through a combination of re-financing of the REIT's existing mortgages, the REIT's working capital and through the REIT's revolving credit facility.
+Interest rates and debt maturities will be reviewed regularly by the Trustees to ensure there is an appropriate debt management strategy.
+The REIT intends to finance its operations with a combination of, fixed rate secured debt with staggered maturities and to a lesser extent floating rate secured short-term, revolving and/or construction debt.
+Fixed rate debt is expected to be comprised primarily of first charge mortgages.
+The REIT intends to satisfy repayments and capital expenditure in future years with a combination of re-financing the REIT's existing mortgages, working capital and with the REIT's revolving credit facility.

-The total indebtedness of the REIT as at December 31, 2020 was 58.0% of total assets.
+The total indebtedness of the REIT as at December 31, 2023 was 67.7% of total assets.